kubernetes/community/contributors/design-proposals/kep-development-process.md

 It is proposed that the primary metrics which would signal the success or failure of the KEP process are

+- how many "features" are tracked with a KEP
 - distribution of time a KEP spends in each state
 - KEP rejection rate
 - PRs referencing a KEP merged per week